kalinchernev/kalinchernev.github.io/content/post/think-apps-not-websites.md

 In basic terms, the service worker is a proxy layer between your stack (HTML+CSS+JS) and the network.
 The API of service workers boost the functionality of your otherwise normal web pages.

 A good starting point could be the sample for [Service Worker Sample: Custom Offline Page Sample][26].
 If the amount of code seems too much, have a look at the [tools section][27] where some libraries are already published to make these functionalities more accessible.
-For example, if your project uses a task runner, you can implement [`sw-precache][28]` ([tutorial][29] is also available&nbsp;;)
+For example, if your project uses a task runner, you can implement [`sw-precache][28]` ([tutorial][29] is also available ;)

 For me, personally, it was fun to play a bit with the service worker file, not having access to the DOM directly, but yet having a Web API that should communicate with it was an interesting thing.
 In the end, I used the example code provided in the [demo][30] of `sw-precache` because I'm really lazy.